riccibruno/riccibruno.github.io/_posts/2018-03-04-c++_order_of_evaluation.md

 This draft should be very close to the final c++17 standard.
 (See [this question on stackoverflow][stackoverflow_c++_standard]) We will indicate which rules apply only to c++17 and which rules apply to both c++17 and c++14.
-For the precise wording of the rules and definition please consult the standard.
+For the precise wording of the rules and definitions please consult the standard.

 We first need some definitions.
 Skip them if you are already familiar with them: